-From September 2016 the school will operate a daily detention system.
+From September 2019 the school will operate a regular detention system.
 Students will be provided with a detention slip by a member of staff that will highlight the reason(s) and date of the detention.

-- Students will receive one verbal warning from the member of staff (for low level disruption) followed by a detention if the behaviour has not improved. - Please note that automatic detentions can be given for behaviour reasons being late to school, incorrect uniform, low level disruption, poor behaviour etc. or faculty reasons - lack of work, failure to complete homework/coursework etc. - The detention will last for 30 minutes and behaviour detentions will be served on the following day.
-Students who arrive late to school (8:45 am 9:00 am) will receive an additional 30 minute detention at lunchtime as well as a detention after school the following day.
-If they arrive between 9:00am 9:30 am they will receive a lunchtime detention and a 1 hour detention on the same day.
-If your child arrives after 9:30 am you may receive a phone call home and your child will be placed in Isolation.
-They will also complete an hour detention on the day. - Students who receive more than one detention on a single day will serve a 1 hour detention. - Students whose behaviour during a school week is a cause for concern will be entered by the Heads of Year for an additional longer detention which will take place every Friday (2:50pm-4:30pm). - It is the responsibility of the student to inform parents that they have received a detention. - Failure to attend a detention may result in the student being placed in Isolation or on the consequence ladder.
+- Students will receive one verbal warning from the member of staff (for low level disruption) followed by a detention if the behaviour has not improved. - Please note that automatic detentions can be given for behaviour reasons being late to school, incorrect uniform, low level disruption, poor behaviour etc. or faculty reasons - lack of work, failure to complete homework/coursework etc. - The detention will last for 30 minutes and behaviour detentions will be served on the following day (Monday, Tuesday & Thursday). - Students who arrive late to school (8:45 am 9:00 am) will receive an additional 30 minute detention at lunchtime as well as a detention after school the following day. - If they arrive between 9:00am 9:30 am they will receive a lunchtime detention and a I hour detention on the same day.
+If your child arrives after 9:30 am you may receive a phone call home and your child may be placed in Isolation.
+They will also complete an hour detention on the day. - Students who receive more than one detention on a single day will serve a I hour detention. - Homework detentions run on Fridays with the length determined by how much homework has been missed or is incomplete.
+This will range from 30 minutes; 60 minutes to 90 minutes. - Students whose behaviour during a school week is a cause for concern will be entered by the Heads of Year for an additional longer detention which will take place every Thursday (3:00pm-4:30pm). - It is the responsibility of the student to inform parents that they have received a detention. - Failure to attend a detention may result in the student being placed in Isolation or on the consequence ladder.